 Women Impact Social Change Through Art

-Activism met art at the “Women’s Work: Artists Impacting Social Change” exhibition where quilts illustrated stories of rape and abuse survivors and bathroom décor had President Trump’sface is sewn into a latch hook rug.
+Activism met art at the “Women’s Work: Artists Impacting Social Change” exhibition where quilts illustrated stories of rape and abuse survivors, and bathroom décor dispayed disdain towards President Trump’s with his face sewn into a latch hook rug.

 The “Monument Quilt” was not only impactful by the sheer size of it, but by the stories of hope from rape and abuse survivors that filled the squares.
 Nuzzo said she felt honored to have it in the show.